Introduction to Liver Transplant

 Pre-Liver Transplant Evaluation

-Every patient who requests a liver transplant must go through a thorough evaluation process.
+A liver transplant patient must undergo a thorough evaluation process at the liver hospital in Chennai.
 One may go through the following tests, procedures, and consultations:

 For the purpose of assessing general health, routine cancer screening tests are included.